 If we do not receive the letter of apology within 5 business days, your Hire-A-Niner account will remain blocked.
 To regain access, you will need to schedule an appointment with your Career Coach for professional coaching.

-* If you are scheduled for subsequent career advising or recruiting activities including Career Treks, mock interviews or on-campus interviewing, you are responsible for showing up and monitoring your calendar in the absence of reminders from Hire-A-Niner.
+* If you are scheduled for subsequent career coaching or recruiting activities including Career Treks, mock interviews or on-campus/virtual interviewing, you are responsible for showing up and monitoring your calendar in the absence of reminders from Hire-A-Niner.

 If you RSVP for a Career Fair we encourage you to attend, however, your RSVP is non-binding and is primarily to ensure that you have access to information related to the fair and receive appropriate reminders.